wujin1989/Xylem/docs/FAQ.md

 > Note: TSan is only supported on Unix; it is not available on Windows.

 #### Q: Can AddressSanitizer (ASan), ThreadSanitizer (TSan), and UndefinedBehaviorSanitizer (UBSan) be enabled simultaneously?
-> **A:** No¡ªthey are not designed to run together.
-It¡¯s best to enable only one sanitizer at a time to avoid conflicts, performance issues, and ambiguous diagnostics.
+> **A:** No, they are not designed to run together.
+It is best to enable only one sanitizer at a time to avoid conflicts, performance issues, and ambiguous diagnostics.

 #### Q: How do I enable a specific sanitizer (ASan/TSan/UBSan) in my CMake project?
 > **A:** Configure your build with the corresponding CMake option.
 For example: